jharmn/api-standards/api-style-guide.md

 * The need to maintain multiple identifiers can create a burden on client developers.
   * Look for opportunities to promote resources with unique identifiers (i.e. there is no need to identify the parent resource) to a first-level resource.
 * Caution should be used in identifying the name of the sub-resource, as to not interfere with the identifier naming conventions of the base resource.
 In other words, `/{version}/{namespace}/{resource}/{resource-id}/{sub-resource-id}` is not appropriate, as the `sub-resource-id` has ambiguous meaning.
-* Two levels is a practical limit for resource identifiers
+* Two levels is a practical limit for resource identifiers.
+As the number of levels increases:
   * API client usability suffers, as the need for clients to maintain state about identifier hierarchy increases complexity.
   * Server developers must validate each level of identifiers in order to verify that they are allowed access, and that they relate to each other, thus increasing risk and complexity.

-Note these templates/examples are brief: for more detail on the Resource Collection style, [see above](crud/collection-resources).
+Note that these templates/examples are brief: for more detail on the Resource Collection style, [see above](crud/collection-resources).
 Although this section explains the sub-resource collection, all interactions should be the same, simply with the addition of a parent identifier.

 #### URI Templates
 	POST /{version}/{namespace}/{resource}/{resource-id}/{sub-resource}